-In this report the shown figures of SRLEV NV (hereafter: SRLEV) and Proteq Levensverzekeringen NV (hereafter: Proteq) are unconsolidated figures, whereas the figures of Athora Netherlands are consolidated figures.
-Per 1 April 2020, VIVAT Schadeverzekeringen NV was sold.
-The comparative figures in paragraph A.2.1.
-Athora Netherlands have been restated in line with IFRS 5 regarding discontinued operations.
+In this report the shown figures of SRLEV N.V. (hereafter: SRLEV) and Proteq Levensverzekeringen N.V. (hereafter: Proteq) are unconsolidated figures, whereas the figures of Athora Netherlands are consolidated figures.

 All amounts in this report are prepared in millions of euros being the functional currency of Athora Netherlands and all its underlying entities.